Turning Drift into Constraint: Robust Reasoning Alignment in Non-Stationary Multi-Stream Environments: Methodology

-In this section, we extend the notion of concept drift to the setting of multi-teacher MLLMs, emphasizing the unpredictable distributional shifts that arise across the reasoning trajectories of different teachers.
-Prior studies on concept drift predominantly address single-stream inference \cite{yang2025walking}, where an individual MLLM $\pi$ autoregressively generates the token at position $j$ in the reasoning chain by recursively performing on-policy sampling conditioned on the visual input $v$ and textual prompt $l$, such that the partial token sequence $t_{<j}$ of the CoT trajectory is given by
+In this section, we extend the theoretical framework of concept drift to the setting of multi-source MLLMs alignment.
+We posit that the divergence among source models is not a static error margin but a dynamic, non-stationary process.
+Specifically, we map the autoregressive reasoning steps of the chain-of-thought to the temporal dimension in traditional drift theory, emphasizing the unpredictable distributional shifts that arise as the reasoning trajectory unfolds.

+Prior studies on concept drift predominantly address single-stream inference~\cite{yang2025walkingtightropedisentanglingbeneficial,yang2026towards}, where an individual source model $\pi$ autoregressively generates the token at position $j$, conditioned on the visual input $v$ and textual prompt $l$.
+Thus, the partial token sequence $t_{<j}$ of the CoT trajectory is given by